 We are always looking for talented and motivated PhD students and postdoctoral researchers who are passionate about (automated) machine learning & meta-learning, recommender systems, information retrieval, natural language processing, or some of our other research interests (if you are a Bachelor or Master student, please look at our students’ corner).

 We offer a great working atmosphere at Ireland’s premier university, and close supervision to ensure that you complete your PhD on time and at the highest standards; yet, we leave you enough freedom to develop your creativity and pursue your own ideas.
 We will support you in publishing in high-impact venues throughout your PhD/PostDoc, and you will benefit from our broad network and experience.
 Beside conducting your PhD/PostDoc research, you may be able to join exciting projects either in the ADAPT Centre, our own business start-up or our open-source projects.
 We are also highly supportive when it comes to research visits abroad e.g. at our partner institutes in Tokyo (The National Institute of Informatics) and Germany (University of Wuppertal).

-We do not have any vacancies for postdoctoral researchers at the moment.
-However, if you are interested in applying for a postdoctoral scholarship under our supervision, please contact us.
-Potential scholarships are the EU/SFI EDGE fellowship, the Government of Ireland Postdoctoral Fellowship (GoIPD), the SFI/EI Technology Innovation Development Award (TIDA), or the EU Marie Curie Individual Fellowships.
+We do not have any particular vacancies for postdoctoral researchers at the moment.
+However, if you are interested in applying for a postdoctoral scholarship under our supervision, have a look at the EU/SFI EDGE fellowship, the ELITE-S fellowship, the Government of Ireland Postdoctoral Fellowship (GoIPD), the SFI/EI Technology Innovation Development Award (TIDA), or the EU Marie Curie Individual Fellowships.
 If you are from outside of Ireland, check with your local funding agencies, whether they offer some postdoctoral fellowships for working abroad.
 If you are from Germany, DAAD PRIME or DAAD Kurzstipendien may be an option to receive funding to work with us in Dublin.